BenWF2004/BBB-Permeability-ML-Prediction/README.md

 ### **8. train.py**
 Completes **machine learning model training**, supporting both **manual parameters** and **Optuna-based hyperparameter optimization** for improved model performance.

 ---

+## **License**
+This project is open-source under the Apache License, Version 2.0.
+See `LICENSE` for details.

+---

 ## **Notes**
 - Ensure all required dependencies are installed **before running any scripts.**
 - If using **GPU acceleration**, make sure CUDA drivers and libraries are correctly installed.
+- Ensure all paths are correctly set before running any script.
+- For debugging or testing, reduce dataset size or Optuna trial count to speed up execution.
 ---